SealMesis/Philosophical_Theory_Notes/Theory/Theory-Returning_The_Other.md

 Why do misunderstandings continuously occur between people, even among those who are deeply familiar with one another?

 ## 2. Core Concepts
-* **Restitution (归还):** The act of acknowledging that human thought, cognition, and nature can never be fully dissected or completely understood.
+* **Restitution:** The act of acknowledging that human thought, cognition, and nature can never be fully dissected or completely understood.
-* **The Avatar of the Other (他人画像):** A cognitive model formed through contact with another person, representing one's perception of them rather than who that person truly is.
+* **The Avatar of the Other:** A cognitive model formed through contact with another person, representing one's perception of them rather than who that person truly is.

 ## 3. Core Arguments
 Through contact with others, our cognition observes their words and deeds.
 However, instead of fully understanding them, it constructs a cognitive model based on the information gathered so far.
 This model is not the actual person, but what this paper terms **"The Avatar of the Other."**